trapcodeio/abolish-docs/docs/validation/methods.md

 ## validate

-The validate method is for validating objects. unlike other methods,
+The validate method is for validating **objects**. unlike other methods,
 <br>it takes an Object of `{key: rules}` structure as rules.

 <CodeGroup>